 Hadid is 13 and lives with his mum, dad and younger sister, Sabah, who is 9.
-Hadid has complex health care needs which means that his whole family are self-isolating.
+Hadid has complex health care needs which meant that during COVID-19 his whole family has been self-isolating.

 This change to his life has led to Hadid being anxious about COVID-19.
-He is also missing his friends at school, who he cannot see anymore.
-Hadid’s family talk to their social worker about how they could use Hadid’s direct payment differently, that enables him to talk to his friends and manage some of his anxiety.
-Hadid’s social worker agrees to use some of his direct payment to purchase a games console that enables Hadid to play games online with his friends.
-Importantly, this allow Hadid to talk to his friends, using a platform that everybody else does.
+He is also missing his friends at school, who he could not see anymore.
+Hadid's family spoke to their social worker about how they could use Hadid's direct payment differently, in a way that would enable him to talk to his friends and manage some of his anxiety.
+Hadid's social worker agreed to use some of his direct payment to purchase a games console that enables Hadid to play games online with his friends.
+Importantly, this allowed Hadid to talk to his friends, using a platform that everybody else does.

-Together, this has helped Hadid to manage and reduce his anxieties, as he can now talk to his friends when he wants, in a way he wants.
+Together, this has helped Hadid to manage and reduce his anxieties, enabling him to talk to his friends when he wanted, in a way he wanted.

 During this time, we understand there may be additional and unanticipated costs to your care and support.
-There may be occasions where you need to request additional funding in an emergency because you do not have enough money to cover these additional costs and receive the care and support you need.
+There may be occasions where you therefore need to request additional funding in an emergency because you do not have enough money to cover these additional costs and receive the care and support you need.
 In these circumstances you should discuss this need with your LA or CCG immediately, who will consider this.
 Requests for additional emergency funding to prevent care breaking down will be prioritised, and LAs and CCGs should respond to any request as quickly as possible to ensure the care and support you need, is given.

-Covering extra expenses faced by your PA during the pandemic (for example, car park charges if unable to use public transport)
+Covering extra expenses faced by your PA during the pandemic (for example, car park charges if unable to use public transport due to local lockdowns)

-In some circumstances, this will be appropriate, and necessary in order for you to receive the care and support you require during the pandemic (for example, where public transport is reduced due to a local lockdown and a PA cannot reach your home without using their own car, in cases where public transport is reduced).
+In some circumstances this will be appropriate and necessary in order for you to receive the care and support you require during the pandemic (for example, where public transport is reduced due to a local lockdown and a PA cannot reach your home without using their own car, but by doing so incurs car parking fees).
 It is vital that you continue to receive the care and support you need to remain safe at home, and the government recognises the importance of support delivered by key workers such as PAs.

 As an employer, you will need to consider whether the additional expense is essential, appropriate and cost-effective.
 If in doubt, or if additional funding will be needed, you should discuss this with your named contact at your LA or CCG.